 Taking Care of Dried Flowers

 Flowers that have undergone drying are incredibly fragile.
 Many people opt to place them into a shadowbox for safekeeping.
-Please place them in a safe place away from pets and other things that might inadvertently bump them.
+Please put them in a safe place away from pets and other things that might inadvertently bump them.